 Example of the Result of Research and Development

 The research component of this story is the discovery by a team of UF scientists of two key factors that caused players to tire and succumb to illness caused by a hot environment.
 These are the fluids and electrolytes lost through sweating.
-Recognizing that these fluids and electrolytes are not replaced simply by water, the university scientists initially concocted a mix of salt, sugar and lemon juice.
+Recognizing that these fluids and electrolytes are not replaced simply by water, the university scientists initially concocted a mix of salt, sugar, and lemon juice.

-The UF researchers further refined the product (the development part) until the right proportion of salt, sugar and lemon (primarily for taste) was finally made.
+The UF researchers refined the product (the development part) until they developed a product that has the correct proportion of salt, sugar, and lemon (primarily for taste).
 From then on, the players of the University of Florida keep on winning their games.
-Later, some other universities followed suit to maximize the capacity of their players.
+Eventually, they came on top of the games and were heralded as champions.

 Why Invest in Research and Development?

 Many commercial ventures, especially those that engage in product manufacture, invest in R&D. Research and development enable them to be more competitive by delivering new or improved products in the market for the public’s use.